zavetsec/zavetsec/README.md

 ## Why ZavetSec

+- **Purple by design** — attack techniques paired with the telemetry and detections that expose them
-- Single-file execution — one script, run and done
+- Single-file execution — one script (or one HTML), run and done
 - No installation, no prerequisites, no admin infrastructure
 - Air-gap friendly — works fully offline
-- MITRE ATT&CK aligned — findings mapped to tactics and techniques
+- MITRE ATT&CK aligned — both findings and techniques mapped to tactics
-- Dark HTML reporting — structured, self-contained, ready to share
+- Dark HTML output — structured, self-contained, ready to share

 ---

-## Tools
+## ◣ Blue — Defensive Tooling

+Detection, triage, hardening and forensics.
+Built for SOC/DFIR work in real environments.

 ### Endpoint Monitoring & DLP